dgraph-io/dgraph/contrib/config/backups/azure/README.md

 #### Deploy Using Helmfile

-If you have [helmfile](https://github.com/roboll/helmfile#installation) and [helm-diff](https://github.com/databus23/helm-diff) installed, you can deploy Minio Azure Gateway and Dgraph cluster with the following:
+If you have [helmfile](https://github.com/roboll/helmfile#installation) and [helm-diff](https://github.com/databus23/helm-diff) installed, you can deploy [MinIO Azure Gateway](https://docs.min.io/docs/minio-gateway-for-azure.html) and Dgraph cluster with the following:

 ```bash
 export BACKUP_BUCKET_NAME=<name-of-bucket> # corresponds to Azure Container Name